-Dr. Parks' formal education and training are exemplary.
-A New York native, he earned his bachelor’s degree from the State University of New York at Binghamton, then graduated with honors from the Washington University School of Medicine (which is consistently ranked among the top 5 med schools in the country) in St. Louis in 1988.
-Dr. Parks received hands-on experience through an internal medicine internship at University Hospital in Long Island before completing an ophthalmology residency at Krieger Eye Institute at Sinai Hospital in Baltimore.
+Dr. Parks earned his bachelor’s degree from the State University of New York at Binghamton, then graduated with honors from the Washington University School of Medicine in St. Louis in 1988.
+He began receiving hands-on experience through an internal medicine internship at the University Hospital in Long Island, New York.
+In addition, he completed an ophthalmology residency in Baltimore, Maryland for the Krieger Eye Institute at the Sinai Hospital.

-Determined to fine-tune his skills, Dr. Parks accepted a two-year fellowship in ocular immunology and uveitis at the National Eye Institute, a branch of the National Institute of Health.
-There, he received a government grant to study the ocular complications of the acquired immunodeficiency syndrome (AIDS) in both adults and children.
-He also served as a scientific investigator in a clinical trial using a new device for intraocular drug delivery for the treatment of cytomegalovirus, a retinal infection seen in many AIDS patients.
-Dr. Parks then co-authored an important scientific article that deemed the device safe and effective.
-He has also published other papers in scientific journals on both clinical ophthalmology and laboratory research and has presented the results of his work at national and international meetings.
+Determined to fine tune his skills, Dr. Parks accepted a two-year fellowship in ocular immunology and uveitis at the National Eye Institute.
+There, he received a government grant to study the ocular complications of AIDS in both adults and children.
+Furthermore, he served as a scientific investigator in a clinical trial using a new device for intraocular drug delivery for the treatment of cytomegalovirus, a retinal infection seen in many AIDS patients.
+Through his extensive research, Dr. Parks was able to co-author a scientific article deeming the new device safe and effective.
+He has also published numerous scientific journals on both clinical ophthalmology and laboratory research and proceeded to present his work to national and international meetings.